dimitri-pletschette/dimitri-pletschette/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on PMO missions and IT DevOps Consultancy
+- 🔭 I’m currently working on PMO, DevOps & IT Consultancy
 - 🌱 I’m currently learning GitHub Actions (started)
-- 👯 I’m looking to collaborate on Jenkins too 😄
+- 👯 I’m looking to collaborate on Jenkins too!
 - 🤔 I’m looking for help with my new mission
 - 💬 Ask me anything about Japan
-- 📫 How to reach me: Linkedin http://bit.ly/2pRuk4G or WhatsApp
+- 📫 How to reach me: Linkedin http://bit.ly/2pRuk4G
 - 😄 Pronouns: He
 - ⚡ Fun fact: Love Netflix and Sushis